Mittal-Gagan/Python_Data_Project/3_Project/README.md

 # Introduction
-#### I started this project to practice and brush up on skills in Python and relevant libraries required for Data Analysis, while also learning some new skills.
-I have noticed that the ability to  leverage Python is important and companies everyday are requiring their data analysts to learn how to utilize this powerful tool.
-So I created this repository to showcase my core Python Skills for employers.
-For my first project, I recreated a project that was done by Luke Barousse who is a Youtuber that posts valuable info and tutorials on data analytics.
-I have linked the video I used for this project along with Luke's Github below!
+#### I started this project to showcase and practice skills in Python and relevant Python libraries for data analytics.
+The ability to utilize methods in Pandas to manipulate dataframes, Matplotlib and Seaborn to create visiualizations and Numpy for numerical analysis is all showcased in this project.

 ### Libraries Used:
 - Matplotlib